 - Hem/onc fellowship (emphasizing psychological aspects of hem/onc)

 - Pain fellowship

 - Forensic fellowship (knowledge of medical comorbidities is helpful when testifying in court)

-- Visit the jobs board to get an idea of positions that are actively seeking out combined physicians.
+- Visit the AMP jobs board to get an idea of positions that are actively seeking combined physicians.

-I hear that combined doctors end up practicing one field or the other.
+I have heard that combined doctors end up practicing one field or the other but not both.
 Is that true?

-While it certainly can be true that combined physicians eventually lateralize to one field or the other, it is less likely to occur in physicians with combined training in Psychiatry.
+While it certainly can be true that combined physicians eventually lateralize to one field or the other, it is less likely to occur in physicians with combined training in psychiatry.
 In fact, a survey done of combined grads showed that >75% practice both specialties.
 See the results of this survey under “A Day in the Life: Profiles of Combined Physicians”.
-The vast majority of patients encountered have comorbid Medicine and Psychiatric illnesses; in fact, 70% of all psychiatric patients also have a medical diagnosis and 30% of all medical patients have a psychiatric diagnosis.
-Thus, regardless of the job position you hold (be it more on the medical side or more psychiatric side), your knowledge in the other field will be utilized.
-Additionally, it is easier to find positions that allow you to fully practice both fields given that there are so many patients with comorbid illnesses.
+The vast majority of patients encountered have comorbid medical and psychiatric illnesses; 70% of all psychiatric patients also have a medical diagnosis and 30% of all medical patients have a psychiatric diagnosis.
+Thus, regardless of the job position you hold (be it more on the medical side or more psychiatric side), your knowledge in the other field will be utilized given that there are so many patients with comorbid illnesses.